-- You’ll then be given the choice between using the SD card as portable storage or internal storage.
-Select Use as internal storage.
+Step 2: You’ll then be given the choice between using the SD card as portable storage or internal storage.
+Select Use as Internal Storage.

-- You can then choose to move photos, files, and some apps over to the SD card if you want to.
-If you don’t, the data can be migrated over later by heading to Settings > Storage & USB, then tapping the SD card, pressing the menu button, and selecting Migrate data.
+Step 3: You can then choose to move photos, files, and some apps over to the SD card if you want to.
+If you don’t, the data can be migrated over later by heading to Settings > Storage & USB, then tapping the SD card, pressing the menu button, and selecting Migrate Data.

-If you want to change from internal storage to portable storage, follow the same steps, but hit Format as portable rather than Format as internal.
-This will also delete all the contents from the SD card — meaning some apps may not work properly, and you may have to reinstall them in order for them to work.
+If you want to change from internal storage to portable storage, follow the same steps, but hit Format as Portable rather than Format as Internal.
+This will also delete all the contents from the SD card — meaning some apps may not work properly, and you may have to reinstall them for them to work.
 You may also lose some photos and files in this process — so we recommend backing up all your files to a cloud storage service like Google Drive before reformatting.